rewbs/sd-parseq/README.md

 | `<expr1> or <expr2>`  	| 1 if <expr1> or <expr2> are non-zero, 0 otherwise.  	   |   	|

+### Audio analyser for automatic keyframe creation from audio data

+Parseq now includes a

 ## Deforum integration features

 Parseq can be used with all Deforum animation modes.